Criminal And Traffic Law In Greenville And Statewide

 Passionate Defense Against Criminal Charges

 Frequently Asked Questions

 Legal issues can be intimidating and overwhelming.
 Sometimes it is hard to know where to start or which questions to ask.
 The questions and answers below are designed to provide some basic information so that you can get your footing and take steps to advocate for yourself and your loved ones.
-This basic information should not be construed as legal advice for any specific situations and Blackwelder Law encourages you to contact our office to discuss the specifics of your legal issue.
+This basic information should not be construed as legal advice for any specific situations and Blackwelder Law, LLC encourages you to contact our office to discuss the specifics of your legal issue.
 We look forward to hearing from you.

 Question: What is General Sessions Court?

 Answer: South Carolina state courts have special names for their criminal and civil courts.
 General Sessions court is the criminal division of South Carolina state courts held in each county.
 Cases heard in criminal court involve felony and misdemeanor charges that carry minimum penalties of more than 30 days and/or a $500 fine and maximum penalties of death.

 Question: What are magistrate courts and municipal courts?